usedhondacivic/ECE-4760-POV-Display/index.md

 * *logical structure*
 * *hardware/software tradeoffs*
 * *Discuss existing patents, copyrights, and trademarks which are relevant toyour project.*
+*
+The original idea for this project came from a video that Rabail saw of a similar POV display on Youtube.com.
+We approached our professor, Hunter Adams, to discuss whether this would actually be a viable project idea and on his confirmation we started brainstorming about the POV display.
+Initially, we thought of implementing the display on a propeller fan as we had seen on Youtube, but eventually we chose to build the rotor and arm of the POV display ourselves for a cleaner project.
+This did end up increasing the complexity a bit as we had to map a Cartesian coordinate system of the images to a polar coordinate system.

+The logical structure of our project is relatively straightforward.
+Our software calculates the time duration to display each "pixel" on the display by simply measuring the period of each rotation using a Hall Effect sensor and a magnet.
+By turning on the LEDs for just that duration of time, we can then display the pixels and ensure proper image orientation at each rotation.....

+The nature of our design allows the hardware and software tradeoffs to be independent of each other.
+The more robust we make our software (i.e. optimized code, error-free LED mapping), the more optimized and error free our project becomes.
+Similarly, by making our hardware more robust (i.e. using heat sinks, tying down wires, using bigger motors), we get a higher resolution of our system and also make the project safer.

+Our project does not include any known existing patents, copyrights, or trademarks.
+We designed all the hardware from scratch.
+Most of the software is also our original work with the exception of the open-source example code published by Raspberry Pi.

 Program/hardware design
 * *program details.
 What parts were tricky to write?*